-We have been growing malting barley here for at least three and probably five generations.
-Our barley is malted by Minch Malt, 11km down the road in Athy.
-We won a Boortmalt grower award in 2014, and won the Best Barley Cup for Waterford Distillery growers in 2016.
+We have won a Boortmalt barley grower award, and won the first ever Best Barley Cup for Waterford Distillery growers.
 With the opening of a brewery at Ballykilcavan, we are now able to use our award-winning barley to produce our own beers.